 London has a large number of green spaces and gardens that are normally closed to the public but for two days a year in June they are open for all to enjoy.

 More than 100 gardens participate in this event including hospital gardens, school gardens and even cemetery gardens, some looking majestic and others declining, neglected, but all worthy of being seen on these special days.
 In addition, tickets cost approximately £8 and with the money raised, the London Gardens Trust will continue to invest in the maintenance of these gardens to protect them.

 Some of the gardens you will be able to visit are:

 - 10 Downing Street (British Prime Minister's House)

 - Royal College of Physicians Medicinal Garden

 7 Attend one of the biggest Pride parades

-The last Saturday of June takes place the celebration of the London Gay Pride, one of the largest and most emblematic parades in Europe.
-More than thirty thousand people participate in it and in other occasions it has counted with more than a million spectators.
+On the last Saturday of June, the London Gay Pride celebration takes place, one of the largest and most emblematic parades in Europe.
+It involves more than thirty thousand people and on other occasions has had more than a million spectators.

 The main stage is located in Trafalgar Square, where there will be a party that of course will feature DJ's from different parts of the world and where you can enjoy the most festive atmosphere.

 Although many streets and buildings are decorated with the rainbow flag for the occasion, most of the places of atmosphere are in the neighborhoods of Soho and Vauxhall, where you will find a variety of gay friendly bars, nightclubs or galleries where you can enjoy the best atmosphere after the great display of floats and color.